Everyone cares about money, but married people tend to see more financial red flags, a new survey finds

-Ask a married American what advice they’d give someone seeking a mate and they might suggest an extra dose of caution in the financial department.
+Ask a married American what advice they’d give someone seeking a mate and they might suggest an extra dose of caution in

 That’s one upshot of Country Financial’s February 2016 survey on money and relationships, in which married respondents were more likely than single respondents to see red flags in a potential partner’s financial situation.